Ph.D. Oceanography – Applied Ocean Science, June 2015

 · UNCW Field Methods in Oceanography (OCN 390; Spring 2021).

-· Invited lecturer for two-week summer course: “Instrumenting our oceans for better observation: a training course on biogeochemical sensors,” Kristineberg, Sweden (2015, 19).
+· Invited instructor for two-week summer course: “Instrumenting our oceans for better observation: a training course on biogeochemical sensors,” Kristineberg, Sweden (2015, 19).
 I delivered four lectures and led three practical, project-based exercises for students designed to teach how oceanographic sensors function and are operated in the field.

 · Invited instructor for two-week summer course: “Satellite Remote Sensing” (2019).
 I delivered one week of lectures and spent two weeks teaching students with interactive lessons on Python programming for ocean satellite data analysis.

 · Designed and taught project-based learning portion of Observational Physical Oceanography with Prof. Fiamma Straneo.
 Students learned to make an ocean sensor package using open source code and hardware and we contributed to improvements for the GitHub repository (2019).

 · Invited instructor for California Science Teachers Association Climate Summit (2018).
 Worked with professional educators to develop a two-week high school chemistry curriculum focused on climate change and ocean acidification.